AmmonHorton/signal_sniper/docs/README.md

 ## Features

-- Fast Fourier Transform (FFT) using FFTW3
-- Convolution and correlation operations
+- RPM & DEB package build and installation
 - Python bindings using Pybind11
 - Unit testing with GoogleTest
+- DSP functionality like overlap save convolution, sinc filtering, Polyphase Channelizing

+### Proposed features
+- FEC like LDPC and Polar encoding/decoding
+- Modulation/Demodulation for different QAM and PSK schemes

 ## Dependencies

 Before building the project, ensure that the following dependencies are installed:

+### Required dependencies
+- **CMake**: Build system
 - **Eigen3**: Linear algebra library
 - **FFTW3**: Fast Fourier Transform library

+### Development Dependencies
 - **GoogleTest**: Unit testing framework
-- **CMake**: Build system
 - **Pybind11**: C++ bindings for Python
+- **python3**: up-to-date python for venv where packages in python/requirements.txt will be used

 For detailed installation instructions, refer to the [DEPENDENCIES.md](DEPENDENCIES.md) file.